 Best middle grade book I read in 2020 is THE LOST TIDE WARRIORS by Catherine Doyle

 Best young adult book that I read in 2020 is WOVEN IN MOONLIGHT BY Isabel Ibañez.

 (Honorable mention to THE SOUND OF STARS by Alechia Dow.)

 2. Book You Were Excited About & Thought You Were Going To Love More But Didn’t?

 I enjoyed CINDERELLA IS DEAD.
-I thought the concept for the story was really awesome.
-I think I just got too wrapped up in the hype and maybe would have appreciated it more if I’d just read if fresh, no expectations?
+I thought the concept for the story was really awesome, I think I just got too wrapped up in the hype.
+Maybe would have appreciated it more if I’d just read if fresh, no expectations?

 3. Most surprising (in a good way or bad way) book you read?

 THE MONSTER OF MARNMOUTH VALLEY by CJ Greene kind of shattered all my expectations.
 I loved the characters and found myself “just one more chapter”-ing my way through the whole thing!

 4. Book You “Pushed” The Most People To Read (And They Did)?